Petrels of The Petrel Station

 There is nothing quite like a Mottled Petrel and it’s always exciting when one shows up.
 Bigger and heavier-set than the smaller Cookilaria petrels, this medium-sized gadfly petrel really stands out with its dusky belly and thick underwing carpal bars.

-These stunning seabirds breed in southern New Zealand and pass through northern waters during migration, which is when we can sometimes encounter them offshore from Tutukaka.
-In season, The Petrel Station seabird tours are one of the best places on mainland New Zealand to have a realistic chance of seeing one.
+These stunning seabirds breed in southern New Zealand and pass through northern waters during migration, which is when we can sometimes encounter them.
+In season, The Petrel Station seabird tours are one of the best places offshore mainland New Zealand to have a realistic chance of seeing one.

 Soft-plumaged Petrel